luiscetta/search_norris/README.md

 [Jest](https://jestjs.io/docs/getting-started) - created to test the React framework, also created by Facebook.
 But its implementation has become much broader, being used as a unit testing tool for several JavaScript platforms like Node and Redux, and even TypeScript platforms like Angular and Ionic.

 [React Test Renderer](https://reactjs.org/docs/test-renderer.html) - This package provides a React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
 Essentially, this package makes it easy to grab a snapshot of the platform view hierarchy (similar to a DOM tree) rendered by a React DOM or React Native component without using a browser or jsdom.

+[Cypress](https://docs.cypress.io/guides/overview/why-cypress) - Cypress is a next generation front end testing tool built for the modern web.
+We address the key pain points developers and QA engineers face when testing modern applications.